elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 use the service response for skipping components that aren't needed for presenting the data in a screenshot, and thus work towards better performance for the display-only purpose.

+More background on how Reporting currently works, including the lifecycle of creating a PNG report, is here: https://github.com/elastic/kibana/issues/59396

 # Basic example